wp-plugins/suggest-review/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Added option for text alignment of footer.

 = 1.2.3 =
 * Changed option for adding last update stamp to posts.
 You can now select "Yes, if not in exclusion list".